petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/setting-up-liferay.md

 ## Add Custom Fields

 Entities in your Instances and applications can be customized with additional fields.
-This may include adding fields for Users.
-For details, see [Adding Custom Fields](../system-administration/configuring-liferay/adding-custom-fields.md) and [Adding Custom Fields For Users](../users-and-permissions/users/adding-custom-fields-to-users.md).
+See [Adding Custom Fields](../system-administration/configuring-liferay/adding-custom-fields.md) for more information.

 ## Integrate with Existing Systems